| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 equal protection guarantees of the Illinois and U.S Constitution

+that prohibits discrimination based on religious grounds.
 In a decision dated September 17, 2002, the hearing judge

 ruled that none of this evidence could come in because "this